contao/core/system/docs/LIMITATIONS.md

 ------------

-Contao cannot handle SVGZ images under PHP 5.3, due to the missing `gzdecode()` funtion.
+Contao cannot handle SVGZ images under PHP 5.3, due to the missing `gzdecode()` function.
 If you need SVGZ support, you have to use PHP 5.4+.

 More information: https://github.com/contao/core/issues/7639